$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: The proposed optimization algorithm

 and the absorber stiffness and damping are computed as

 respectively.
 With these formulas, the maxima of the compliance are expected to be near

-If maximum efficiency is sought, the modal mass ratio should be maximized~\cite{nishihara2002closed}, which, according to Equation~\eqref{eq:mmr}, is equivalent to minimizing the modal mass $m_r$.
-Going back to Equation~\eqref{eq:modal1dofCharac}, the modal mass is minimized if the absorber is placed at a maximum of modal amplitude of the $r^{th}$ mode in the host structure.
+If maximum efficiency is sought, the modal mass ratio should be maximized~\cite{nishihara2002closed}, which, according to Eq.~\eqref{eq:mmr}, is equivalent to minimizing the modal mass $m_r$.
+Going back to Eq.~\eqref{eq:modal1dofCharac}, the modal mass is minimized if the absorber is placed at a maximum of modal amplitude of the $r^{th}$ mode in the host structure.
 This result is by no means new; further considerations are given in Petit et al~\cite{Petit2009} when either this location is not acceptable for attaching an absorber, or when the activity of the neighboring modes is too prominent.

 This procedure can be repeated for each absorber to yield an initial design for the attached MTMD.
 Because damping in the host structure and non-resonant modes are ignored and because there is cross-influence between the absorbers, the absorber parameters usually have to be further optimized.
 For illustration, a damped single-degree-of-freedom host structure controlled by a single TMD, is studied through Section~\ref{sec:optimization}.
-The parameters of the host structure are $m_0 = 1$kg, $k_0 = 1$N/m and $c_0 = 0.2$kg/s, giving rise to 10\% modal damping.
+Its purpose is to demonstrate the working principles of the algorithm with a simple example.
+The parameters of the host structure are $m_0 = 1$~kg, $k_0 = 1$~N~m$^{-1}$ and $c_0 = 0.02$~kg~s$^{-1}$, giving rise to 1\% modal damping.
 The mass ratio between the absorber and the host structure is 5\%.
-Figure~\ref{fig:sdofDampedInit} shows that the peaks of the compliance are unbalanced; the initial tuning is thus to be improved.
+Fig.~\ref{fig:sdofDampedInit} shows that the peaks of the compliance are unbalanced; the initial tuning is thus to be improved.